Dialog (organization)

-Dialog is a private, invitation-only society, sometimes compared to Bilderberg and the World Economic Forum.
+Dialog is a private, invitation-only organization founded in 2006 that is sometimes compared to Bilderberg and the World Economic Forum.
+Forbes has described it as a "Bilderberg [...] meets Silicon Valley salon".
 The organization was founded by Peter Thiel and Auren Hoffman.
-It maintains a low public profile (without a website accessible to public or disclosed membership), and is described as a closed-door meeting that brings together executives, elected officials, and academics.
+It maintains a low public profile (without a publicly accessible website or officially disclosed membership), and has been described as a closed-door meeting that brings together executives, elected officials, and academics.
+It also offers a matchmaking service that pairs single members with each other.